MFGAVIN/OBS-Alternative-to-Shadowplay/README.md

 After those scroll down more until you see **Replay Buffer** with only one hotkey available, **"Save Replay"**, set it to whatever you want maybe **\\** or something with **ALT + __**

-## OBSPlay <a name="OBSPlay"><a/>
-What the script does is it makes it able to make folders and or files based on the scene names.
-Sadly, the person who made the script was last active July 16, 2021.
-And so they're two bugs that I found that I want you guys to be aware of.

-### Known Bugs <a name="knownBugs"><a/>
- 1. The first bug happens if you want to use **MKV** and want to **automatically remux it to MP4**, it'll cause the **MP4 file to mysteriously disappear into the backrooms** for the entities to enjoy.
- 2. The second bug is occurs when selecting the settings for the script so I'll go over it more during the setup.

-### How to Setup OBSPlay <a name="setupOBS"><a/>
- 1. Open **OBS**
- 2. Click on **Tools**
- 3. Click on **Scripts**
- 4. Click on the **+ Button**
- 5. Add the **OBSPlay script** from where ever you're keeping it
- 6. So for the **Base Save Path** you're going to make a folder inside of whatever the hard drive you chose in **C:/** then make a folder inside of it I made my clips so it would be **C:/Clips/**

-Now if you follow the steps correctly you should be on this portion [Image Needed Here]

-**They're 2 Different Modes**
-1. Clips will be prefixed with scene name and then go into a singular folder
-	1. If this sounds good to you then **check only "Scene Based File Prefix".**
-2. Same as Option 1,  but folders will be made according to scene names and the clips will be placed in their according scene folder.
-	2. If this sounds good to you then **check both boxes**

 ## Advanced Settings <a name="advanced"><a/>
 We are going to focusing on **General, Video, and Recording,** everything else doesn't matter.